WTTJ/linear-kanban-metrics/doc/AI_TEST_RUNNER.md

 ## Manual Usage

-You can also run the smart test selector locally:
+You can also run the AI test selector locally:

 ```bash
 # Set required environment variables